heremaps/gluecodium/README.md

 ./gradlew build
 ```

-To run the transpiler and generate some output based on the current set of
+To run the Genium tool and generate some output based on the current set of
 HelloWorld project's \*.fidl files:

 ```bash